 Similar Destination: Galena, Illinois

 The Mountain-Town Charm: More of a city than a tiny town, Missoula, Montana, was incorporated in 1883, so you can expect plenty of historic architecture and museums.
-There's also a renowned art museum and world-class ski resorts for athletes and culture buffs alike.
+There's also a renowned art museum and world-class ski resorts for snow sport enthusiasts and culture buffs alike.

 Elevation: 3209 feet

 Similar Destination: Deadwood, South Dakota

-The Mountain-Town Charm: The original thriving economies of Sheridan, Wyoming, were typical of the region, including things like cattle ranches, coal mining, and logging.
-The ranch culture is still alive and well, and coal mining is still one of the biggest industries in the area.
+The Mountain-Town Charm: The original thriving economies of Sheridan, Wyoming, were typical of the region, including industries like cattle ranches, coal mining, and logging.
+Ranch culture is still alive and well, and coal mining is still one of the biggest industries in the area.
 A lot of visitors stay at Canyon Ranch, a 3000-acre private reserve that's been run by the same family for over a century.
 It's a short drive away in Big Horn, Wyoming.